 Why Goat Cheese?

-Why not use a more conventional cheese, like cheddar?
+Why not use a more conventional cheese, like cheddar, in these egg muffins?

 Well, you certainly could if you wanted to.
 I love goat cheese, though, because it holds together as the muffins cook.
 When you bake goat cheese in egg muffins, it doesn’t melt into one big, eggy-cheesy bite.